kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 # Building TodoMVC, with Matrix Inside&trade;
-*An introduction by example to Matrix dataflow and mxWeb*, continued
+*An introduction by example to Matrix dataflow and mxWeb, continued*

+The [TodoMVC](http://todomvc.com) project specifies a trivial Web application as the basis for comparing Web frameworks.
+In [the preamble](../README.md) to this write-up, we looked at what makes programming with Matrix and mxWeb different, only lightly touching on mxTodoMVC code.

-> Have you read [the preamble](../README.md) to this write-up?
-If not, you might want to start there for a gentler introduction to Matrix and mxWeb.
+> If you have not read that preamble, you might want to start there for a gentler introduction to Matrix and mxWeb.

+In this write-up, we will checkout a series of git tags marking milestones along our incremental evolution of TodoMVC.
+At each stage we will review the new code, but not delve too deeply into the mxWeb mechanics.
+That we will save for a final, [detailed exploration](InDepth.md) for those of us who need to see all the moving parts to be comfortable with high level APIs, especially those that seem like magic.

-Let's get "hello, Matrix" running and then start building [TodoMVC](http://todomvc.com) from scratch.
+Let's get "hello, Matrix" running and start building TodoMVC from scratch.

-The TodoMVC project specifies a trivial Web application as the basis for comparing Web frameworks.
-We will first satisfy the requirements, then extend the spec to include XHRs.
-Along the way we will tag milestones so the reader can conveniently visit any stage of development.

 ## Set-Up